minhphan03/ImageCollector/README.md

 1. Download the Docker Image from Docker Hub using the command line (Command Prompt/Terminal) `docker image pull minhphan0612/imagecollector:1.0` with 1.0 as the lastest version

-### Instructions for Using the API Version with Postman/Insomnia
+### Instructions for using the API version with Postman/Insomnia
 *Disclaimer: the instructions may vary based on the app you use.
 I use Postman to test the API, so variations may happen if you use another app*
 2. Download the API testing app to your choosing
 3. To test uploading images:
-    - In the target URL bar: type "http://localhost:8888/api"
+    - In the target URL bar: type "http://localhost:8888/api" (no slash / at the end)
     - Choose POST as the API request type
     - In the request body, choose form-data type.
 Put "image" (no double quotes) as key (don't forget to switch the upload type to file) and upload the image into the value box
     - If successful, the request will return a UUID.
 Refer to this UUID to retrieve your image.